Academies/sca/day3/pset/speller/index.md

 For the above `test.txt` file that we just created and wrote to, the above loop and print statements would output:
 ```
 Hello, world!
-This is a new text file”
+This is a new text file
-and this is another line.”
+and this is another line.
-Goodbye, world!”
+Goodbye, world!
 ```

 #### Close the file